GulgDev/kalama-gamejam/README.md

-# onigiri-gamejam
+# Fregg

 A game written in AssemblyScript for the [WASM-4](https://wasm4.org) fantasy console.
+This game is part of [@kala-telo](https://github.com/kala-telo)'s GameJam.

 ## Building